Ewager1/conflict-resolution/README.md

 # conflict-resolution
 Mary is the best programmer in the world.
-Amber is the best programmer in the world.
+Amber is the besta programmer in the world.